novaminds/magento2_custom_attribute_tab/README.md

 Note:
-_if you don't set a value for the tap it doesn't show up in product page (frontend).
+If you don't set a value for the tap it doesn't show up in product page (frontend).
-_module namespace directory must be NovaMinds.
+Module namespace directory must be NovaMinds.
+Our extention add the Customattribute(custom attribute) to the Default attribute set, if your product has a deffirent attribute set that doesn't based on the Default attribute set, then you will have to add Customattribute to the product attribute set

+If you face any problem, please tell us.

 Installation: